Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 Now, all nodes are connected to each other.

 ## Work with system
-To work with Apla Platform you shoul use Molis client.
+To work with Apla Platform you should use Molis client.
 ### Login as Founder
 Under development
 ### Create wallet